drakkan/sftpgo/examples/php-activedirectory-http-server/README.md

 ];
 ```

-## Example Connection "Output Object" Allowing For No Files in the User's Home Directory ("Root Directory") but Allowing for Files in the Public/Private Virtual Folders:
+## Example Connection "Output Object" Allowing For No Files in the User's Home Directory ("Root Directory") but Allowing for Files in the Public/Private Virtual Folders

 The magic here happens in the "permissions" value, by limiting the root/home directory to just the list/download permissions, and then allowing all permissions on the Public/Private virtual folders.